The Defenestration of Derb

 On Thursday, April 5, 2012 I published a column titled "The Talk: Nonblack Version" at one of my other online outlets, Taki's Magazine.
 A young black man had recently been killed by a nonblack person in a controversial shooting in Florida.
 News and opinion outlets were bursting forth with whiny articles by black writers about "The Talk" that black parents must give to their children, to help them avoid sudden death at the hands of white authority figures.
 Since rates of black-on-white violence are far higher than those for white-on-black, this seemed to me a hypocrisy that needed puncturing.
 That was the occasion of my column.

 The column was noticed originally, I think, by pop-cult commentatrix Drew Grant of the New York Observer.
 (If any readers know of earlier sightings, I'll correct this.)
 Soon the leftist corner of the internet commentariat was a-buzz with outrage at my column.

 By Saturday, April 7 the buzz had attracted attention beyond the leftist blogosphere and I was undergoing the 21st-century equivalent of being denounced from pulpits.
 Around ten o'clock that morning I got an angry email from Rich Lowry, the editor of National Review.
-A couple of email exchange with Rich followed through the day.
+A couple of email exchanges with Rich followed through the day.
 At 6:30 that evening he notified me, also by email, that National Review was terminating its relationship with me.
 He posted a note on The Corner (the all-purpose blog for National Review Online) telling the readership of the break.